 Architectural Compatibility

-However, because the layout is made up of smaller grouped blocks, it requires careful alignment during installation and even more attention during restoration.
-Replacing damaged sections demands accurate grain matching and precise block positioning to preserve the woven effect.
+This pattern works best when the architecture already has visual weight.
+The layout, composed of small, grouped blocks, requires careful alignment during installation and attention during restoration.
+Repairing damaged sections demands precise grain matching and block placement to preserve the woven effect.

-Best suited for: Period homes, reception rooms, heritage renovations
+• Best suited for: Period homes, reception rooms, heritage renovations

-Works well in: Victorian and Edwardian properties with original detailing
+• Works well in: Victorian and Edwardian properties with original detailing

-Installation difficulty: Moderate to high
+• Installation difficulty: Moderate to high

-Material waste: Moderate
+• Material waste: Moderate

-Underfloor heating: Suitable with engineered parquet and proper moisture control
+• Underfloor heating: Suitable with engineered parquet and proper moisture control

 Home renovation progress in modern living room